Merge Excel File Worksheet data with 'Convert XLS' from Softinterface. Combine Excel Files Easily.

 Copy Formula: is used to specify whether to copy formula or values from the worksheet.
 Use "TRUE" to copy formula, otherwise "FALSE" to copy values.

 Copy From Specified Range should be selected if you need to specify exactly which cells to copy.
 If not selected, the 'Used Ranged' will be copied.
-Typical Excel syntax is acceptable.
+Typical Excel range syntax is acceptable.
 For example "A1:B10", "J5:K20", "A2:B4, J10" etc. If this is blank, the entire used portion/range of the worksheet will be copied.
 If you use "," within the range to specify multiple ranges, each item will be copied as if you had specified a new conversion item for each.

 Target Sheet specifies the name or index of the sheet to copy data to.